salute-to-business-public/dialog-bots-docs/installation.md

 $ pip install -r requirements.txt
 ```

-!>If you need to install SDK into restricted domain network where you SSL certificates might be changed by your brandmauer,
+!>If you need to install SDK into restricted domain network where your SSL certificates might be changed by corporate brandmauer,
     you can use ``--trusted-host`` directive like this:
     ``$ pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org -r requirements.txt``